danielahoss/danielahoss.github.io/Research.md

 ### Other projects & community service
-I am one of the leading creators of a successful initiative (iFS - iDiv Female Scientists) to establish female networking, funded by the [iDiv Female Scientists Career Fund](https://www.idiv.de/en/about-idiv/support-for-scientists/female-career-fund.html).
-With this initiative, we aim to foster female scientists' networking, training on specific skills, and bringing awareness about leaky pipelines to the academic community.
-Since April 2023, monthly networking lunch meetings have been happening every 1st Thursday.
-We also have an extra monthly event, such as a movie session, coaching, an expert talk, or a workshop.
+I am one of the PIs of the successful iDiv Female Scientists initiative.
+This initiative was created to connect women researchers, provide training on specific skills, raise awareness about gender inequalities, and improve working conditions.
+It is an autonomous initiative funded by the [iDiv Female Scientists Career Fund](https://www.idiv.de/en/about-idiv/support-for-scientists/female-career-fund.html).
+Since April 2023, we have held monthly networking lunch meetings.
+Additionally, we organize an extra monthly event, such as a movie session, an expert talk, or a workshop.
 [Contact me](https://danielahoss.github.io/Contact) if you are interested!